mola-T/signal/README.md

-# SIGN
+# SIGNAL

-Sign is an advanced hook feature.
+Signal is an advanced hook feature.

 It provides elegant ways to connect functions.